-- Evaluate 20th-century resources within the Boyds and Germantown planning areas for designation in the Montgomery County Master Plan for Historic Resources. - Reconfirm the existing Master Plan for Historic Preservation designations in Boyds and Germantown, as described in Appendix E.
+- a.
+Evaluate 20th-century resources within the Boyds and Germantown planning areas for designation in the Montgomery County Master Plan for Historic Resources. - Reconfirm the existing Master Plan for Historic Preservation designations in Boyds and Germantown, as described in Appendix E.

 - a.
-Protect and enhance the Boyds Historic District while preserving and rehabilitating individual historic sites within the district (Sites BA, BC, BD and BE). - b.
-Retain the 1927 pedestrian underpass under the railroad where White Ground Road once crossed the tracks (Sites BD and BE). - Improve lighting and flood prevention measures, such as by adding weather-protective canopies over the entrances to the pedestrian underpass.
+Protect and enhance the Boyds Historic District while preserving and rehabilitating individual historic sites within the district (Sites BA, BC, BD and BE). - Retain as much as feasible of the 1927 pedestrian underpass under the railroad where White Ground Road once crossed the tracks (Sites BD and BE). - Improve lighting and flood prevention measures, such as add weather-protective canopies over the entrances to the pedestrian underpass.

-- Incorporate ramps and wheelchair lifts to meet accessibility standards. - Provide sufficient agency budgets for maintenance of the pedestrian underpass. - c.
+- Incorporate ramps and wheelchair lifts to the extent feasible to meet accessibility standards. - Provide sufficient agency budgets for maintenance of the pedestrian underpass. - c.
 Rehabilitate historic Winderbourne to the extent feasible (Site BB). - If the Historic Preservation Commission determines that rehabilitation of the building is infeasible and the property becomes free of built structures, support public acquisition of the property and its use as a park, with appropriate commemoration of the historic building. - If the site becomes public land, place an interpretive sign in the landscape to commemorate the history of the original building and site.